lux4rd0/grafana-loki-syslog-aio/README.md

         - source_labels: ['__syslog_message_hostname']
           target_label: 'host'

-## Roadmap

-See the open issues for a list of proposed features (and known issues).

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions make the open source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 - Fork the Project
 - Create your Feature Branch (git checkout -b feature/AmazingFeature)